usnistgov/ucef/development/pingpongfederation/index.md

 ---

-# Making two standalone federates and a federation
+# Making two standalone Java federates and a federation
 This tutorial describes how to design separate re-usable federates and run them from their separate projects, along with, a federation manager based on a federation containing the federates.

+The basic workflow used is:
+1. Build a federation with Ping and Pong federates
+1. Generate code for all
+1. Create separate Ping and Pong standalone and reusable fedederates by importing the entire federation and deleting all but the desired federate and its interactions

+Several alternative configurations are described for running natively, using maven, and using eclipse for development.

 ## Make the PingPong Project
 1. Make PingPongProject using federation_design seed